MjRodge/wymeditor-special-chars/README.md

 ***FEATURES***

-Allows for easy insertion of characters that require keyboard shortcuts at cursor lo.
+Allows for easy insertion of characters that require keyboard shortcuts at cursor location.
 Originally built to help a Welsh education institution adhere to its bilingual policy, the code is currently configured for "â ê î ô û ŵ ŷ Â Ê Î Ô Û Ŵ Ŷ" characters.

 The plugin can be easily configured to use any text based characters.